digicademy/cobj_xslt/Documentation/Reference/Index.rst

 Reference
 ---------

 This section gives an overview on all TypoScript properties of the XSLT content object.
-You can also have a look into the README.txt file within the doc folder to get a configuration example.

 .. container:: table-row